Trapped (1949 film): Plot

 The U.S. Treasury Department needs to locate the source of a high-grade counterfeit operation.
 A counterfeiter in prison, Tris Stewart, agrees to be released on early parole in a pretend jail break, remaining under supervision, in order that he may assist in locating the persons currently doing the forging and the plates which years ago belonged to him.

 Although soon Stewart betrays and escapes from the supervising agent, the secret service, anticipating his moves, has located Stewart's girlfriend Laurie Fredericks in Los Angeles and bugged her apartment.
 In addition, undercover agent John Downey alias Johnny Hackett has become a regular in the restaurant where Fredericks works, pretending to be a moderately wealthy shady character romantically pursuing her.

 Stewart arrives to move in with Fredericks and soon learns that his counterfeiting plates had been sold by his old partner, now a bankrupt drunk, to Jack Sylvester.
 Stewart visits Sylvester and asks to buy $250,000 worth of counterfeit $20 bills, which he figures would go a long way in Mexico.
 He needs to come up with $25,000 cash in exchange.
 Stewart plans to rob the restaurant where Fredericks works.
 The feds, informed by overhearing, want to prevent their valuable 'agent' from being lost in the caper.
-A police car appears, Stewart is arrested and Hackett makes sure that he is released.
-This enables him to approach the thankful Fredericks.
-Stewart turns to Hackett, offering to make him very rich if he will stake the money.
+A police car appears, Fredericks is arrested and Hackett makes sure that she is released, while Stewart runs away.
+He returns to the apartment telling Fredericks he's sorry she got nabbed but angrily wants to know what her relationship is to Hackett.
+Stewart breaks into Hacketts apartment and after a slight scuffle offers to make him very rich if he will stake the money.